jxjo/VJX/README.md

 <img src="./images/V-JX_at_WC2022_2.jpg" width="350" /> <img src="./images/V-JX_at_WC2022_3.jpg" width="350" />
 <p align="left">
-<sup>V-JX prototype at F3F WC 2022 with Vantage fuselage and tail flown by Thorsten Folkers - Photos courtesy Pierre Rondel </sup>
+<sup>VJX prototype at F3F WC 2022 with Vantage fuselage and tail flown by Thorsten Folkers - Photos courtesy Pierre Rondel </sup>
 </p>

 [<img src="https://img.youtube.com/vi/vzmBOqD7ym0/maxresdefault.jpg" width="350" />](https://youtu.be/vzmBOqD7ym0)
 [<img src="https://img.youtube.com/vi/EWIMaU6y8Lc/maxresdefault.jpg" width="350" />](https://youtu.be/EWIMaU6y8Lc)
 <p align="left">
-<sup>V-JX on a training flight and on WC round 1- Pilot Thorsten Folkers - Click to see on Youtube </sup>
+<sup>VJX on a training flight and on WC round 1- Pilot Thorsten Folkers - Click to see on Youtube </sup>
 </p>

-First flight experiences up to now showed a very close behaviour of V-JX to the property profile which was defined when starting the project.
+First flight experiences up to now showed a very close behaviour of VJX to the property profile which was defined when starting the project.

-V-JX likes a wider, speed and energy oriented flight style.
+VJX likes a wider, speed and energy oriented flight style.
 The faster, the better...
 Pilots emphasize the excellent acceleration when lift load is going towards 0 (Cl getting close to 0).

 Crucial for good flight results is the intensive use of flaps - both for the static deflection within a certain flight phase (bowling, enter course, on course) and also dynamically using snap flap to optimize for the current Cl load (curve acceleration).
-Although V-JX is easy to fly being good-natured, V-JX isn't "everybodies darling" - it want's to be tweaked from pilots who want to get the best out of the model in regard to a certain flight style.
-This said, it's fascinating what Thorsten got out of V-JX at F3F WC 2022 in such a short time of preparation!
+Although VJX is easy to fly being good-natured, VJX isn't "everybodies darling" - it want's to be tweaked from pilots who want to get the best out of the model in regard to a certain flight style.
+This said, it's fascinating what Thorsten got out of VJX at F3F WC 2022 in such a short time of preparation!

 ## Acknowledgements